C2FO: Funding

 The first C2FO market clearing took place in 2010, and received backing of venture firm Union Square Ventures, known for investing in companies like Twitter and Zynga.

 In 2015, C2FO completed a $40M round of equity funding led by Temasek Holdings, a global investment company based in Singapore.
 Temasek joined a list of C2FO investors including Union Square Ventures, OPENAIR Equity Partners, and Mithril Capital.

 In Q1 2016, Citi Ventures became the newest investor.

 In early 2018, C2FO completed a $100M funding round led by Allianz X and Mubadala Investment Company, along with strong participation from existing C2FO investors: Temasek, Union Square Ventures, and Mithril Capital.

 Office locations

-C2FO is headquartered in Kansas City, Mo and reports operations in an additional nine locations worldwide.
+C2FO is headquartered in Kansas City, Missouri and reports operations in an additional nine locations worldwide.